We-Are-The-Words/cli-tpalm/wp-content/plugins/wp-google-map-plugin/readme.txt

 Author:            flippercode
 Donate link:       (a link for donating)
 Requires at least: 3.4
-Tested up to: 5.2.1
+Tested up to: 5.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Responsive Google Maps plugin to display custom markers on the google maps and show custom message with links on a marker click.
+A Responsive Google Maps plugin to display custom markers on the google maps and show custom message with links inside the infowindow when a marker is clicked.

 == Description ==

 This google maps plugin allows you to create google maps shortcodes to display responsive google maps on pages, widgets and custom templates.
-Show custom markers on each google maps and display messages with links on a marker click.
+Show custom markers on each google maps and display messages inside infowindow on marker click.

 Google autosuggest enabled location form helps you to create unlimited markers and then assign markers to a google map.
 It's super easy.